Cuba has released some of 53 'political' prisoners, U.S. says

 "They have already released some of the prisoners.
 We would like to see this completed in the near future," State Department spokeswoman Jen Psaki told reporters, saying she would not provide a specific number.

-Elizardo Sanchez, leader of the dissident Cuban Commission for Human Rights and National Reconciliation, which monitors such detentions, said his organization was not aware of anyone being released.
+Elizardo Sanchez, leader of the dissident Cuban Commission for Human Rights and National Reconciliation, which monitors such detentions, said his organisation was not aware of anyone being released.

 "We don't have any information up to now," Sanchez said in a telephone interview in Havana.
 "No names...
 We'll wait and see."